FabienGreard/cnys/README.md

 | password    | A password to connect for ssh.                        | --pwd   | string                                                | null              |
 | privateKey  | Will look for your pka file under ~/.ssh.             | --ppk   | boolean                                               | false             |
 | events      | An array of event used as liteners.                   | --e     | array                                                 | [Events](#events) |

-:warning: **You may want to active the force option, this can happens when working with huge files / folders.**

 ### Events